Shop RNIB Donate now

 Reis-Bücklers dystrophy

 Reis-Bücklers dystrophy is a very rare condition that often starts in childhood around the age of four or five or in early adulthood.
-Reis-Bucklers dystrophy is thought to have the dominant pattern of inheritance.
+It affects both eyes equally and is thought to have a dominant pattern of inheritance.

 Reis-Bücklers dystrophy affects Bowman's layer of the cornea.
 Bowman's layer is the top layer of the stroma, separating it from the epithelium.
-In this dystrophy the tissue that makes up the Bowman's layer and the basement layer of the epithelium changes, resulting in irregularly shaped opacities in the stroma, causing painful erosions to develop.
+In this dystrophy, the tissue that makes up the Bowman's layer and the basement layer of the epithelium changes.
+This causes irregularly shaped opacities in the stroma and painful erosions to develop.

-Reis Buckler dystrophy affects both eyes equally.
-The changes it causes tend to be in the middle of the cornea, so they are more likely to affect your vision.
-Reis-Bucklers corneal dystrophy can also cause a loss of sensation (feeling) to the surface of your cornea, which could mean you may not be aware if something goes in your eye, or if your cornea has been damaged.
+Reis-Bücklers dystrophy tends to cause changes to the middle of the cornea, so they are more likely to affect your vision.
+It can also cause a loss of sensation (feeling) to the surface of your cornea.
+This could mean you may not be aware if something goes in your eye, or if your cornea has been damaged.
 This could lead to further damage.

-Treatments for Reis-Bucklers corneal dystrophy can include removing scar tissue from the surface of your cornea (epithelial debridement) or laser eye surgery to remove the cloudy area of the cornea.
+Treatments for Reis-Bücklers corneal dystrophy can include removing scar tissue from the surface of your cornea.
+This is known as epithelial debridement.
+The cloudy area of the cornea can also be removed by laser eye surgery.

 If Reis-Bucklers dystrophy causes very poor vision, a corneal transplant may be needed.